akashkriplani/streams-client/README.md

-# Getting Started with Create React App
+# Streamer Application

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).\
+This project aims to mimick (somewhat) what happens in Twitch TV application.

+## Requirements

+You would need to setup an Open Broadcaster Software (OBS) application on your system to make the application work locally.\
+This is just the very basic setup and does not deal with the complexity of the OBS set up.\
+Download the software from [https://obsproject.com/] (OBS Website).

 ## Available Scripts